 As far as the world of nuts and seeds go, hemp is the straight-A student!
 It is a nutritional powerhouse, representing one of the most valuable plant-based sources of protein alongside a pleasantly nutty flavour and so many different uses.
-Here’s how and why you should include hemp in your diet, if you’re not already…
+Part of our new Everyday Essentials range, here’s how and why you should include hemp in your diet, if you’re not already…

 Hemp’s Nutritional Value

 First and foremost, hemp has long been prized for its super rich content of plant-based protein (over 30% total protein), with almost double the amount of protein compared to chia seeds or flaxseeds.
 Hemp also packs in all nine essential amino acids that we need to ingest through dietary sources, since the body cannot produce them naturally.

 We not only love hemp for its amino acid & protein profile, but also because it’s rich in important omega-3 and omega-6 fatty acids i.e. the healthy fats that our bodies need for various health benefits including brain function, eye health, heart health, and naturally glowing skin.
 Being the richest known source of these polyunsaturated fats, hemp hearts are made up of the perfect 3:1 ratio of omega-6:omega-3.
 This balance of omega-3 to -6 can be considered the harmonious proportion for optimal human nutritional benefits.